chaitjo/PreparedForU/README.md

 A simple Vue.js webapp for university aspirants and students in Singapore to estimate and visualize their spending on tuition, rent, transport and living based on publicly available data.

+# To-do
+* Learn about Compartments in Vue and restructure code into reusable compartments.
+* Deploy with Heroku/Firebase(?)

 ## Build Setup

 ``` bash